-Commands and shortcuts I use in the shell (the terminal)
+Commands and shortcuts I use the most in the Shell (the Terminal)

 I use the shortcut Ctrl